Laufire/laufire/Notes.rst

 	* 0837	Bug Fixed: filesys.makeLink wasn't working on linux.

 * 160906

 	* 0714	Robusted the filesys functions copy and makeLink.
 	* 1800	Added shell.getProcessData.

 * 160917

 	* 0016	Bug fixed.
 In filesys.collectPaths, Dirs weren't excluded based on the exclusion argument.

+* 160921

+	* 1927	Bug fixed: In filesys.isDescendant.

+* 160922

+	* 1433	Bug fixed: In filesys.backup.
+Backups are done to wron targets if the CWD and the backup path differed.